firebase/firebase-ios-sdk/HeadersImports.md

   * *Exception* - Public header imports from other public headers should do an unqualified import like `import "publicHeader.h"` to avoid public module collisions.

-* *Headers within the Repo, including Interop headers* - Import a private umbrella header like `FirebaseCore/Sources/Private/FirebaseCoreInternal.h`.
+* *Private Headers from other Libraries* - Import a private umbrella header like `FirebaseCore/Sources/Private/FirebaseCoreInternal.h`.
 For CocoaPods, these files should be added to the podspec in the `preserved_path` attribute like:
 ```